exlunaproject/catarinka/README.md

 ### Before Compiling

-CatPrefs: Rename the `src\CatDCPKey.pas` file, edit it and add your own encryption keys or key generators.
+CatPrefs: Rename the `src\CatCryptKey.pas` file, edit it and add your own encryption keys or key generators.

 ## Dependencies